 One of the tools I use to facilitate this change is long tossing with lighter balls–baseballs and underweight softballs helped her change her movement pattern, which we believe was poor in the first place due to the huge, heavy standard softball she is forced to throw.
 Getting quality practice with a lighter ball helped her groove in the new arm action, and now it sticks even with a heavy regulation ball.

 #3 Throw The Softball Like You Mean It!

 Isn’t it ironic that the utterance “oomph” has MPH in it?

 The video below of Aspyn, one of our small 13 year olds, shows how tentatively she used to throw – hardly a follow-through, all arm and a very passive crow hop.
 Now, she aggressively crow hops, drives her chest forward and powers her arm over and through the ball.
 The average high school player throws in the 50-54 range.
 Aspyn touched 54 as a 73lb middle schooler…pretty absurd.

-Sometimes mechanical “flaws” require very little technical change, they just need a “hey, throw the ball with some oomph and follow through to the floor!”
+Sometimes, mechanical “flaws” in the softball throwing motion require very little technical change.
+Often they just need a “hey, throw the ball with some oomph and follow through to the floor!”
 Not everything is physics, biomechanics and drills.
 We did do a lot of drillwork with Aspyn, but far and away what she needed most was reinforcement on simply not holding herself back, and letting her body work as a whole.

 Learn to Throw Harder!